2222-01-05

 8. After Completing Contact Forms

 Customers who actively engage with your websites are more likely to provide feedback.
 So you can prompt them to leave feedback after completing a Contact Form.
-Their experience will be fresh and will be able to identify straight away any problems that they’ve noticed.
+Their experience will be fresh, and they will be able to identify straight away any problems that they’ve noticed.

 This method is also non-intrusive as opposed to pop-ups.
 The visitors would be free to leave the page without being interrupted by your request for feedback.
 These are so many advantages!
 It’s at a right time in their experience, it’s not annoying, and they have something to talk about!

 The customer feedback request form can also be as complex as you want since the page can be repurposed following a successful contact form.
-You can gather more information and you can have any kind of style associated to your feedback forms.
-Comment boxes, stars, drop-down menus, the page is your oyster.
+You can gather more information, and you can associate your feedback forms with any kind of style: comment boxes, stars, drop-down menus—the page is your oyster.

 PROS ?
 CONS ?